 Your documentation and research, which has been done to the highest standard has got you this far, and they would like to know more about you, your team, and how you are going to disrupt the world.

 Make sure to have your key personnel on the call, the CFO, the COO and one of your primary advisors if you have one.

 Have all documents at hand and request a video call, where you can point out anything where the VC is looking to gain more insight.

 Do not be afraid to answer with I do not know the answer to that.
 You can get the answer or information to him after the call, the same goes for anything he or she requests that they have not already received.

-Keep the call formal and pleasant but be passionate, you have put in the work, tell them what got you excited but ensure you point out any advantage you would have over the competition, and if you have techology, the unfair advantage your tech will provide over the competition.
+Keep the call formal and pleasant but be passionate, you have put in the work, tell them what got you excited but ensure you point out any advantage you would have over the competition, and if you have technology,

 The VC, if interested, will discuss the terms, and if interested will come back to you with an offer, this we will get into in the next article.